 - Include specific dates for each evidence you use

 - Include different evidence and detail for each of the five domains.
-Repetition is not permitted
+Repetition is not recommended as you can only gain a score for a specific activity once

 - Provide evidence only from the last five years